 Foreign words are usually imported by translating the concept into Chinese, the emphasis is on the meaning rather than the sound.
 But the system runs into a problem because the underlying name of personal name is often obscure so they are almost always transcribed according to their pronciation alone.
 The course aims at familiarizing the student with the basic aspects of speaking ability of Mandarin, the language of Mainland China.
 The course aims at training students in practical skills and nurturing them to interact with a Chinese person.

+Drills Dialogue practice Observe picture and answer the question.
 Introduction of written characters.

-Practice reading aloud

-Practice using the language both by speaking and by taking notes.
+Practice reading aloud Practice using the language both by speaking and by taking notes.
 Character writing and stroke order

 Measure words